Skip to Main Content

 Talk to your Teen

 Talk about their feelings, interests, and the things going on in their lives.
-The more you know, the better you can notice something wrong or understand how you can help them.
+The more you know, the better you will be at noticing when things are wrong and understanding how to help.

 Be a Good Role Model